 The Federal Reserve has announced that it plans to raise car loan rates in 2024, which is not so great for those looking to buy cars.
 The Fed’s decision to raise interest rates means consumers will pay more money on their car loans.
 When auto loan rates rise, auto lenders can charge higher fees for their services.
 However, as automobile loans usually come with fixed rates, this rise can only impact new borrowers.

 Let’s take a look at an example.
 Suppose that you want to buy a car that costs $20,000.
 You’re going to take out an automobile loan for 60 months with a 10% down payment, which is $2,000.
 As an average auto loan interest rate is now about 4%, your total interest paid after 60 months of repayment will be $1,889.84.
 Your monthly loan payment will be $331.50.

 But after a rise in car loan interest rates, the situation will be a bit different.
 A projected interest hike is about 0.75%.
 Thus, the average interest rate will be about 4.75%.
 The same car on the same loan conditions will come with the total interest paid of $2,257.46 and the monthly payment amount of $337.62.

 What are good auto loan interest rates right now?

 A good interest rate on auto loan funding right now is around 4%.
 Still, we recommend shopping around and comparing rates from multiple lenders to get the best deal possible before committing to one particular lender or loan type.

 Is a 3.5% or 5% interest rate good for a car?

-A 3.5% auto loan interest rate on your car is pretty standard—it’s what most auto loan lenders offer as their average interest rate.
+A 3.5% auto loan interest rate on your car is pretty standard—it’s what most lenders offer as their average interest rate for auto financing.
 However, you can often get better rates if you shop around and look for a lender who will give you the best auto loan rates.